MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-IV-National-Institute-Standards-Technology-Department-Commerce/part-401-Rights-Inventions-Made-Nonprofit-Organizations-Small-Business-Firms-Under-Government-Grants-Contracts-Cooperative-Agreements/section-401.14.md

 (2) The *contractor* will share royalties collected on a subject invention with the inventor, including Federal employee co-inventors (when the agency deems it appropriate) when the subject invention is assigned in accordance with 35 U.S.C.
 202(e) and 37 CFR 401.10;

-(3) The balance of any royalties or income earned by the *contractor* with respect to subject inventions, after payment of expenses (including payments to inventors) incidential to the administration of subject inventions, will be utilized for the support of scientific research or education; and
+(3) The balance of any royalties or income earned by the *contractor* with respect to subject inventions, after payment of expenses (including payments to inventors) incidental to the administration of subject inventions, will be utilized for the support of scientific research or education; and

-(4) It will make efforts that are reasonable under the circumstances to attract licensees of subject inventions that are small business firms and that it will give a preference to a small business firm when licensing a subject invention if the *contractor* determines that the small business firm has a plan or proposal for marketing the invention which, if executed, is equally as likely to bring the invention to practical application as any plans or proposals from applicants that are not small business firms; provided, that the *contractor* is also satisfied that the small business firm has the capability and resources to carry out its plan or proposal.
-The decision whether to give a preference in any specific case will be at the discretion of the contractor.
-However, the *contractor* agrees that the *Federal agency* may review the *contractor's* licensing program and decisions regarding small business applicants, and the *contractor* will negotiate changes to its licensing policies, procedures, or practices with the *Federal agency* when the *Federal agency's* review discloses that the *contractor* could take reasonable steps to implement more effectively the requirements of this paragraph (k)(4).
-In accordance with 37 CFR 401.7, the *Federal agency* or the *contractor* may request that the Secretary review the *contractor's* licensing program and decisions regarding small business applicants.
+(4) It will make efforts that are reasonable under the circumstances to attract licensees of subject inventions that are small business firms and that, when appropriate, it will give a preference to a small business firm when licensing a subject invention;

+(5) The *Federal agency* may review the *contractor's* licensing program and decisions regarding small business applicants, and the *contractor* will negotiate changes to its licensing policies, procedures, or practices with the *Federal agency* when the *Federal agency's* review discloses that the *contractor* could take reasonable steps to more effectively implement the requirements of paragraph (k)(4) of this clause; and

+(6) The *Federal agency* may take into consideration concerns presented by small businesses in making such determinations in paragraph (k)(5) of this clause.

 (l) Communication

 [Complete according to instructions at § 401.5(b)]

+(m) Electronic Filing

+(1) Unless otherwise requested or directed by the *Federal agency*—

+(i) The written disclosure required in (c)(1) of this clause shall be electronically filed;

+(ii) The written election required in (c)(2) of this clause shall be electronically filed; and

+(iii) If required by the agency to be submitted, the close-out report in paragraph (c)(1) of this clause and the patent information and periodic reporting identified in paragraph (c)(3) of this clause shall be electronically filed.

+(2) Other written notices required in this clause may be electronically delivered to the agency or the *contractor* through an electronic database used for reporting subject inventions, patents, and utilization reports to the funding agency.

 [52 FR 8554, Mar.
 18, 1987, as amended at 69 FR 17301, Apr.
 2, 2004; 83 FR 15961, Apr.
-13, 2018]
+13, 2018; 88 FR 17738, Mar.
+24, 2023]